HalfHydra/Mario-Kart-Tour-Values/README.md

 I hope this helps with anything you should need!
 There is a copy hosted on my [github site](https://halfhydra.github.io/MarioKartTourValues/main.html).
 Feel free to make suggestions.

+Special Thanks to tryso and spotlight for assisting in providing the jsons!